I thought I would share a story about a very special ice cream sandwich.

 I told them I was writing this post about their mother's favorite ice cream and I asked my aunts and uncles about their It’s-IT memories.
 One of my aunts is an antique collector (she even has a store in historic Crockett) and is extremely knowledgeable when it comes to Bay Area history.
 She associated It's-IT with a standalone food stand outside of Playland-at-the-Beach in San Francisco.

 My grandparents used to take my mother and her siblings to Playland-at-the-Beach for a weekend outing.
-My grandparents didn’t have a lot of money, but they definitely created lots of adventures for their children with summer vacations at Lake Berryessa, RV trips and outings to the city (San Francisco).
+My grandparents didn't have a lot of money, but they definitely created lots of adventures for their children with summer vacations at Lake Berryessa, RV trips, and outings to the city (San Francisco).

 Playland-at-the-Beach was an amusement park at Ocean Beach a little ways down from the Cliffhouse.
 It was two blocks long and fashioned after a boardwalk with independently owned concessions.
-One of those concession stands was the Whitney Brother’s “This is IT” where they served hot dogs and hamburgers along with the now-famous ice cream sandwiches made by hand on the spot then dipped in chocolate.
+One of those concession stands was the Whitney Brother’s “This is IT” where they served hot dogs and hamburgers along with the now-famous ice cream sandwiches made by hand on the spot and then dipped in chocolate.

 The ONLY place to get It's-IT was Playland-at-the-Beach, so once it closed there was no place to get this amazing ice cream sandwich.
 That was a definite problem.

 Thankfully in 1974, It’s-IT opened a small shop in SoMa.
-But their popularity soon forced them to find a bigger locations and they eventually moved to their current location in Burlingame (where you can visit their store!).
+But their popularity soon forced them to find a bigger location and they eventually moved to their current location in Burlingame (where you can visit their store!).

 What made this treat so special?

 It was scarce.
 I could only have it when I visited my grandparents.